CET Beijing Study Abroad

 Living Like a Local

 Eating in Beijing.
 For meals, take your pick of the budget-friendly campus cafeterias and neighborhood restaurants.
-And don’t forget to find your favorite Peking Duck spot—you’re living in Beijing after all.
+And don’t forget to find your favorite spot for Peking Duck—you’re living in Beijing after all.
 Feeling like a home-cooked meal?
 Have a night in with your roommate and trade cooking tips as you prepare dinner together in the dorm shared kitchen.
 Learn more about accommodating your dietary needs in Beijing.

 Life in Beijing